ethglobal2021-whynft/nft-gift/README.md

 ## User Flow
 ### Centralized Version (current)
-- Sender wants to present a gift
+- Sender wants to make a nft gift
-- Buy the gift (NFT) to our centralized account
+- We buy the gift (NFT) sender want to our address
-- Prepare hashed secured link and send it to email
+- We prepare hashed secured link and send it via email to receiver
-- With link specify wallet and wait for transfer (from the centralized to specified address) to be completed
+- With link receiver specify wallet and wait for transfer (from the our address to specified address) to be completed

 ### Decentralized Version
 todo: describe